spicata/spicata-and-11ty/notes/Philosophy.md

 - Philosophy of Religion
 ## Notable People
 ### Socrates
->"The unexamined life in not one worth living"
+>"The unexamined life is not one worth living"

 - Born in Athens in 459 BC
 - Thinking logically of our lives can help us